danchemistruck/ConnectMicrosoft365MFA/README.md

 * Skype **`sbo`**
 * Teams **`teams`**

-Run `noexo` to end all sessions before closing your PowerShell window.
+Run `NOM365` to end all sessions before closing your PowerShell window.